mpieropan/EPDilutedClassifier/README.md

 Each script runs the EP based inference on a randomly generated instance and prints the teacher-student overlap and the related mean squared error in dB (both as the estimation is performed and at the end of the inference procedure).

 ## References
-[1] Alfredo Braunstein, Thomas Gueudré, Andrea Pagnani, and Mirko Pieropan.
-(2021).
-Expectation propagation on the diluted Bayesian classifier.
+[1] Alfredo Braunstein, Thomas Gueudré, Andrea Pagnani, and Mirko Pieropan. *Expectation propagation on the diluted Bayesian classifier*.
-Preprint: https://arxiv.org/abs/2009.09545 (to appear in Physical Review E).
+Phys.
+Rev. E [**103** 043301](https://link.aps.org/doi/10.1103/PhysRevE.103.043301) (Apr.
+2021).

 [2] GaussianEP package: https://github.com/abraunst/GaussianEP